tdauth/wowr/README.md

 Make sure that custom assets have a low file size and a certain quality standard before using them.
 A huge map area will also make the minimap much smaller and pretty much almost useless.
 Cliff types are restricted to only two being rendered which limits areas such as Outland using its own cliff type.
-Use the 16 different tile types wisely.
+Use the 64 different tile types wisely.
+The [Warcraft III Wishlist](https://github.com/tdauth/warcraft-iii-wishlist) lists all the required features and bug fixes for the game.

 ## Computer AI